 To find out more, including our tax identification number and other resources related to planned giving, please email our Planned Giving Coordinator using the form below, or call 1-800-841-7299.

 For questions about membership or automatic giving, please use the contact information for our Membership Services Department on our contact page.

-Donations to Environment Michigan Research & Policy Center, a project of Environment America Research and Policy Center, a 501(c)(3) organization, are tax-deductible in many circumstances.
+Donations to Environment California Research & Policy Center, a 501(c)(3) organization, are tax-deductible in many circumstances.
 Please seek the guidance of your attorney or financial advisor when planning a major gift.